zyxrhythm/zyxw/README.txt

 - For google analytics of your own and google ads (if you manage to get your site approved) you can put the snippet from google on /etc/analyticsandads.js

+- Extra info on the About page can be edited on /etc/moreinfo.txt

+- Logs on the the Logs page can be modified on /etc/logs.txt

 ---------------------

 #PLEASE NOTE: